-Previously, it was the Central board of secondary education that conducted the test but now NTA is conducting the NEET examination every year in which around 1 lakh students get the opportunity to acquire positions in top dental and medical colleges in the country.
-You are interested in taking the NEET examination then you should have taken physics, chemistry and biology as a main subject in 12th standard and these are the compulsory subjects in SSLC as well as HSC.
+Previously, it was the central board of secondary education that conducted the test but now NTA is conducting the NEET examination every year in which around 1 lakh students get the opportunity to acquire positions in top dental and medical colleges in the country.
+You are interested in taking the NEET examination then you should have taken physics, chemistry, and biology as the main subject in the 12th standard and these are the compulsory subjects in SSLC as well as HSC.

 The time duration for the exam is 3 hours and the students should attempt 180 questions divided into three sections namely physics, chemistry and biology.
 After the NEET results are announced, the counselling process is initiated by the students and they will be able to choose the medical colleges based on the marks they have scored.
 In 2016, the supreme court ordered that NEET is the only exam conducted to complete the seats available in the state as well as across the country.

 The examination is also valid for the private college seats.
 It is essential to know about the all India quota seats which will help you to fill the NEET application form.
 It is essential to know that three different kinds of medical college seats are available among which 15% of the all India quota is for Government medical colleges in the country.
 Students across the country are eligible to acquire the 15% seats.

 If there are 100 seats in a medical college, 15 seats reserved for all India quota which are also subdivided as received and general category.
 15% of the seats will be reserved for SC and ST candidates.
 For OBC candidates, 27% of the seats candidates who have completed class 12 can start filling in NEET application form via online and get ready for the most competitive exams in the country.

 It is not just about the MBBS and BDS colleges but Ayush, veterinary and other medical courses are also inculcated.
 Every student should know about the NEET exam, the preparation and the counselling process to start learning.